Demographics of Armenia: Ethnic groups

-In 2002, ethnic minorities included Russians, Assyrians, Ukrainians, Yazidis, Kurds, Iranians, Greeks, Georgians, and Belarusians.
+In 2022, ethnic minorities included Russians, Assyrians, Ukrainians, Yazidis, Kurds, Iranians, Greeks, Georgians, and Belarusians.
 There were also smaller communities of Vlachs, Mordvins, Ossetians, Udis, and Tats.
 Minorities of Poles and Caucasus Germans also exist, though they are heavily Russified.

 Languages

 Armenian is the sole official language.

-As per 2001 census data, Armenian is most widely spoken at 97.7%, Kurdish at 1%, Russian at 0.9%, among others at 0.4%.
+As per 2022 census data, Armenian is the most widely spoken language at 99%, Kurdish at 1%, Russian at 65% and English at 5%.

-As per 2011 census data, native languages were reported as follows: Armenian – 2,956,615, Yezidian – 30,973, Russian – 23,484, Assyrian – 2,402, Kurdish – 2,030.

 Armenia is a member of La Francophonie, and hosted its annual summit in 2018.

 The largest communities of the Armenian diaspora, are fluent in Russian and English.

 Religions

 Most Armenians are Christians, primarily of the Apostolic Church rite.
 Armenia is considered the first nation to officially adopt Christianity, which was first preached in Armenia by two Apostles of Jesus, St. Bartholomew and St. Thaddeus in the 1st century.
 The Armenian Apostolic Church can trace its roots back to the 3rd and 4th centuries.
 The country formally adopted the Christian faith in 301 A.D.
 Over 90 percent of Armenians belong to the Armenian Apostolic Church.
 Armenia also has a population of Catholics and Evangelical Protestants.

-According to the census of 2011, the primary religions in Armenia is the following: Christianity 2,862,366 (94.8%) of whom 2,797,187 Armenian Apostolic (92.5%), 29,280 Evangelical, 13,996 Armenian and Roman (Latin) Catholic, 8,695 Jehovah's Witness, 8,587 Eastern Orthodox (Russian, Ukrainian, Georgian, Greek), 2,874 Molokan (non-Orthodox Russians), 1,733 Assyrian Church of the East (Nestorian), 733 Protestant, 241 Mormon, Yazidism (0.8%), Paganism (0.2%), 812 Islam, 5,299 Other Religion (0.2%), 121,587 No Response (4%).
+According to the 2022 Armenian census, number of adherents of primary religions in Armenia are the following: 2,793,042 (95.2%) Armenian Apostolic, 15,836 (0.5%) Evangelical, 14,349 (0.5%) Yazidism, 17,884 (0.6%) Armenian and Roman (Latin) Catholic, 6,316 (0.2%) Eastern Orthodox, 5,282 (0.2%) Jehovah's Witness, 2,000 (0.1%) Molokan (non-Orthodox Russians), 524 Assyrian Church of the East (Nestorian), 2,132 Paganism, 515 Islam, 118 Judaism.
+17,501 (0.6%) people chose No Religion and 49,353 people chose (1.7%) No Response.